baidu/Youtube-8M/fast_forward_lstm/README.md

-This describes the fast forword LSTM network.
+This describes the fast forward LSTM network.